andre-ye/uni/docs/phil/phil-458/lecture.md

 - Can you be conscious of something not as something?
 This seems to imply prior active synthesis
 - Can we experience the thing not *as something* but *as given*
 - Both yes and no; we can distinguish what we perceive it as vs what we simply perceive
+- Multiple perceptions synthesized into a unity: the question of genesis is *how does this first occur?* On the basis of what do I generate a perception *as*?
+It seems like I already need to know what a motorcycle is in order to hear a motorcycle.